-Welcome and thank you for visiting the Harvey Police Department’s (HPD) website.
+Welcome and thank you for visiting the Harvey Police Department’s (HPD) online.
 We are excited to have you engaged and seeking additional insights about our Department and the men and women who take great pride in serving and protecting the City of Harvey.
 It is the department’s mission to safeguard the lives and property of Harvey, and we are privileged and honored to serve in this coveted role.
 All officers and employees of HPD serve with honor and integrity and meet the highest standards of ethical and professional conduct.
 We value community engagement and strive to maintain public trust and confidence.
 It is our collective goal to provide professional public safety services and ensure Harvey remains a safe community where people want to live, work, and visit.

 Harvey’s Community policing Program will help to better manage safety in Harvey, while enabling citizens to have a voice in public safety management.
 The focus will be on building trust between citizens and law enforcement through mutual understanding and collaboration.
 The program will encourage and maintain partnerships between local police and first response teams, local government, non-profits and other organizations, small businesses, and most important of all, citizens.

 Mission Statement – REFORM, PUBLIC SAFETY, AND THE PATH FORWARD